akalenda/code-sample-2024/readme.md

 It could use unit tests.
 It shouldn't be prone to edge case problems, but there might be some issues with really large word sets, stupendously long words, or international characters.
 It also has not been fine-tuned for performance, which was not a goal here.
+Documentation could definitely use a polish pass.